WAAESD Bylaws (2023) [PDF]

 Article II – Purpose

 The Western Directors Association, one of five such Regional Associations, shall represent the administrators of the State Agricultural Experiment Stations (SAES) in the Western Region in their collective dealings.
-On matters to be ratified by, reported to, or recommended to the National Association the consensus of WDA shall be conveyed to the Chair, Experiment Station Section of the Board on Agriculture Assembly of the National Association by the Chair of WDA.
-The WDA shall conduct its affairs in conformance with the stated objectives and procedures of the By-laws of the Section and the Board on Agriculture Assembly of the National Association.
+On matters to be ratified by, reported to, or recommended to the National Association the consensus of WDA shall be conveyed to the agInnovation Chair of the Board on Agriculture Assembly of the National Association by the Chair of WDA.
+The WDA shall conduct its affairs in conformance with the stated objectives and procedures of the By-laws of agInnovation and the Board on Agriculture Assembly of the National Association.

-The WDA, with the other such Regional Associations, is an integral part of the Experiment Station Section.
-Through its business meetings, it provides a means by which the views of the WDA may be determined formally and transmitted to the Experiment Station Committee on Organization and Policy (ESCOP) and the Experiment Station Section on matters either of its own origin or on matters referred to it by ESCOP or the Section.
+The WDA, with the other such Regional Associations, is an integral part of agInnovation, formerly known as the Experiment Station Section (referred to as the Section here after).
+Through its business meetings, it provides a means by which the views of the WDA may be determined formally and transmitted to the agInnovation Executive Committee and the Section on matters either of its own origin or on matters referred to it by the agInnovation Executive Committee or the Section.
 The WDA also provides a forum for the exchange of information and for discussion and debate among members and guests on matters of common concern that may not require formal action.
 Finally, it provides the means by which the WDA may take action that is limited to the Western Region.

 These and other functions of the WDA are spelled out more completely, as follows:

-- Arranges for and conducts its own affairs, elects members to ESCOP, makes recommendations to ESCOP and to the Section, reacts to proposals of ESCOP and the Section and participates in the handling of interim business of the Section;
+- Arranges for and conducts its own affairs, elects members to the agInnovation Executive Committee, makes recommendations to the agInnovation Executive Committee and to the Section, reacts to proposals of the agInnovation Executive Committee and the Section and participates in the handling of interim business of the Section;

 - Participates with the National Institute for Food and Agriculture (NIFA) and other Regional Associations in the programming and conducting of cooperative multistate research supported by the Multistate Research Fund (MRF) authorized by section 3(c)3 of the Hatch Act, Public Law 84-352 and the Agricultural Research, Extension and Education Reform Act of 1998;

-- Facilitates cooperation among its member State Agricultural Experiment Stations (SAES), with federal and other state agencies, with industry and others in the planning, programming, financing, implementing and performing of agricultural and related research;
+- Facilitates cooperation among its members, with federal and other state agencies, with industry and others in the planning, programming, financing, implementing and performing of agricultural and related research;

 - Employs, and pays the salaries and/or benefits of, the Executive Director and other staff as well as other expenses related to the functions of the Executive Director, other staff and WDA operations;